-Compared to the rest of the Indianapolis market, the Keystone at The Crossing submarket has more expensive rates, and you'll need to pay a premium to be in this hot submarket.
+Compared to the rest of the Indianapolis market, the Keystone at The Crossing region has greater rates, and you'll have to negotiate above asking rent to be in this hot submarket.

-In the last 90 days, 15 listings have been listed, which means listings are probably leasing quickly.
-You'll want to be prepared to tour spaces as quick as possible.
-About 20% of the available space in the Keystone at The Crossing are subleases, so you might be able to snag a great spot on a short term.
+In the last 90 days, 25 listings have been listed, which means spaces most likley are leasing quickly.
+You'll want to be prepared to make an offer immediately.
+About 8% of the available leases in the Keystone at The Crossing are subleases, so you will probably need to sign a longer term lease with the landlord directly.
 There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 4,280 sqft, there are still 0 listings below 2,000 sqft.
-Most properties in this market are around 4 floors.
-Most buildings in this market were built in 1997 and are Class A.
+Even though the median size is 4,080 sqft, there are still 0 new listings below 2,000 sqft.
+Most buildings in this area are close to 4 stories.
+Most buildings in this region were built in 1987 and are Class A.

-This market is fairly equally mixed residential and commercial.
+This region is fairly equally mixed residential and commercial.
 Public administration is the dominant industry in this market.
-Commute by car is the most popular way to get to work amongst Keystone at The Crossing folk.
+Commute by car is the most popular way to get to work amongst Keystone at The Crossing occupants.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.